 Today, is there a career intervention that includes all five?

-PathwayU™ is an online career assessment system that offers students a chance to create a profile, take a series of scientifically-supported assessments providing individualized interpretation and feedback, and then use that information to guide a detailed exploration of career paths predicted to fit them well.
+PathwayU is an online career assessment system that offers individuals a chance to create a profile, take a series of scientifically-supported assessments providing individualized interpretation and feedback, and then use that information to guide a detailed exploration of career paths predicted to fit them well.

-Students who use PathwayU™ are also granted access to an accompanying workbook that contains written goal-setting and reflection exercises, as well as instructions for enlisting help from supportive others and from role models.
+Individuals who use PathwayU are also granted access to an accompanying workbook that contains written goal-setting and reflection exercises, as well as instructions for enlisting help from supportive others and from role models.

-Educational institutions who use PathwayU™ are therefore offering students a career intervention that incorporates all five “critical ingredients” shown in research to deliver real results.
+Educational institutions who use PathwayU are offering individuals a career intervention that incorporates all five “critical ingredients” shown in research to deliver real results.

 When offered within the context of the career development support they already have in place, these schools provide a level of support thoroughly rooted in the science of what works, and their students thrive because of it.

-Do you want your students to experience a career path finder built on the foundation of scientific research regarding what works in career decision-making?
-Give PathwayU™ a try on your campus.
+If you are not a part of a school that uses PathwayU and you want to experience a career path finder built on the foundation of scientific research regarding what works in career decision-making, give PathwayU a try for yourself.